abinit/abinit/doc/developers/new_testsuite.md

 ```

-By putting the configuration under the `lda` node, we specify that these rules
+By inserting the configuration options under the `lda` node, we specify that these rules
 apply only to the first dataset.
 We will then create a new `dmft` node and create a
 configuration following the same procedure as before.
 We end up with something like this:

 ```yaml